MarcelloDev6001/MarcelloDev6001/README.md

 Hope i can be a good full-stack developer on future :)

+Some languages i program:
+- C#.
+(I used on some Unity games i made before, muuuuch before)
+- Java.
+(I'm using this language on [Carol](https://github.com/MarcelloDev6001/CarolBot))
+- Python.
+(Alpha version of Carol uses Python, so i know a little of Python)
+- HTML & CSS.
+(I'm trying to create some websites)

 ### Plans for future:
 - Learn more of Python, Kotlin, JavaScript, HTML (and CSS) and learn better of Java.